 We recommend you ensure you bring enough water for the event length and the predicted temperatures.
 Failure to have enough will make you less effective and can lead to medical emergencies.
 Consider personal experience when choosing the amount of water to bring.
 Three to five litres is a good starting point in warm weather.

 Personal preference will dictate how much food you bring.
 Once again, consider the duration of the event and the weather when packing.
 Food options include include prepared meals such as sandwiches, dehydrated food, and snacks.
 When selecting items, remember that some items require additional logistics.
 For example, cooking dehydrated meals means you must bring a stove and fuel.
 They also require you to haul more water.
+You can read more about your food and water options in our article "Pack Options and Sustenance - Operating from a Three Day Pack"

 While we would encourage you to pack a toothbrush and deodorant (even if just for the ride home), you may also find bug spray and sunscreen critical items to pack.
 Insects are prevalent in the woods and remaining effective means not being preoccupied with killing mosquitos.
 Similarly, sunscreen will help you avoid burns both during and after the event.